adamsilver/fdpb/02-a-checkout-flow.md

 ## One Thing Per Page

 One Thing Per Page is about splitting up a complex process into multiple smaller pieces, and placing those smaller pieces on screens of their own.
-For example, instead of placing Delivery Address on the same page as the Delivery Options and Payment, we put it on a separate page.
+For example, instead of placing Delivery Address on the same page as the Delivery Options and Payment like, we put it on a separate page.

 It's not necessarily about having one element or component on a page (although it could).
 In all likeliness you’ll still have, for example, a header and footer.
 Similarly, it’s not about having a single form field on each page either (although, it absolutely could).

 This doesn't mean you'll always end up with one question per page.
-Caroline Jarrett, who first wrote about the pattern in 2015, explains that user research “will quickly show you that some questions will be best grouped into a longer page.”
+Forms expert, Caroline Jarrett, who first wrote about the pattern in 2015, explains that user research “will quickly show you that some questions will be best grouped into a longer page.”

 However, she also explains that “questions that naturally ‘go together’ from the point of view of designers, don’t need to be on the same page to work for users.”
 She provides an enlightening example when, for GOV.UK Verify, they tested putting ‘Create a username’ on one page and ‘Create a password’ on the next.